Operdies/ffxiv-hud/README.md

 Furthermore, right-clicking the text box toggles whether it should highlight when less than a minute remains.

 ## Mute button
-If enabled (green), a sound plays 30 seconds before the next node spawns.
-The sound played can be changed by changing the sound file in data/alert.wav If disabled (red), not sound plays.
-Click to toggle.
+A sound plays 30 seconds before the next node spawns if enabled.
+The alert sound can be changed by changing the sound file data/alert.wav Click to toggle.

 I have not tested this with anything but .wav files, but other filetypes might be supported.
 (I use the playsound module)